oconnor663/jacko.io/posts/async_two.md

 [^timing]: We can [add some timing and logging][timing] around the call to
     `Sleep::poll` to see that it always returns quickly too.

-[timing]: playground://async_playground/job_timing.rs?mode=release
+[timing]: playground://async_playground/foo_timing.rs?mode=release

-`JobFuture::poll` doesn't know how many times it's going to be called, and it shouldn't print the "start" message more than once, so sets its `started` flag to keep track.[^state_machine] It doesn't need to track whether it's printed the "end" message, though, because after it returns `Ready` it won't be called again.[^iterator]
+`FooFuture::poll` doesn't know how many times it's going to be called, and it shouldn't print the "start" message more than once, so sets its `started` flag to keep track.[^state_machine] It doesn't need to track whether it's printed the "end" message, though, because after it returns `Ready` it won't be called again.[^iterator]

-[^state_machine]: In other words, `JobFuture` is a "state machine" with two
+[^state_machine]: In other words, `FooFuture` is a "state machine" with two
     states.
 In general, the number of states you need to track where you are in an `async fn` is the number of `.await` points plus one, but this gets complicated when there are branches or loops.
 The magic of async is that